 - They will either not have a picture or they’ll often use a stock photo as their profile picture.
-You can use a reverse image lookup tool, like TinEye (or even Google’s reverse image search), to uncover if the picture is present elsewhere on the internet.
+You can use Google’s reverse image search to uncover if the picture is present elsewhere on the internet.

 Step #3: Report the fake accounts.
 If you receive no response from the social media platform, then ban them.

 The easiest way to remove your fake fans is by reporting their accounts.

 Click on the arrow on the upper-right corner of the profile and click on “Report User”.

 Similarly, on Twitter, you can visit the spam profile and tap the gear icon to report a spam profile.